Anyone that wants to improve the situation and reduce some of the existential risks faces three problems:

 Now, the question is who could do it?
 What we are discussing here is how to guide Humanity and protect our civilisation in the next 20 years, while it passes through probably the most dangerous period in its history.
 By then Humanity could reach the point when it may already be coexisting with Superintelligence, which would hopefully act in unison with us, helping to sort out our problems.

-Transforming UN into the World Government is also a futile hope, because of the very way the UN makes decisions – the unanimity voting.
-This is the same reason why the EU has been less effective than it could have been.
+Transforming UN into the World Government is also a futile hope, because of the very way the UN makes decisions – the unanimity voting in the Security Council that in principle shoudl have been a kind of the World Government.
+The presence of the unanimity voting for most decisions made by the European Council is the same reason why the EU has been less effective than it could have been.
 Fortunately, the Lisbon Treaty has finally created a possibility for the European Council to vote using a qualified majority on more subject domains than ever before.

 Since the existential risks can materialize at any time, e.g. pandemics due to laboratory-generated bugs being maliciously released in the open, we should have an organization that could act as de facto World Government right now, at the latest by about 2030.
-I have already indicated in the previous chapter that creating the World Government from scratch in such a short time, even if it only included most, rather than all, countries, is not feasible.
+I have already indicated earlier on that creating the World Government from scratch in such a short time, even if it only included most, rather than all, countries, is not feasible.
 Therefore, the only way that could happen is by transforming an existing organisation, or empower a single large country with supranational powers, into the World Government.
-That new global organisation would gradually substitute the UN, based on a fundamental review of human values discussed in the next Part.
+That new global organisation would gradually substitute the UN, based on a fundamental review of human values.